Hi-Fi Headphones Make the Workday Sing

 The closed-back AEON 2 from Dan Clark Audio ticks several boxes on the "headphones for the office" list.
 First, it's foldable, which makes it easy to stow in your bag for easy transport.
 Second, it's really, really comfortable.
 The ear cups are teardrop-shaped, which more closely mimics the shape of the human ear than traditional round ear cups.
 Plus, the padding is generously cushy.
 Third, the planar magnetic drivers (one per side) lend a warm, smooth, detailed sound that suits a variety of music genres.
 The glossy, deep red ear cups are striking, but the overall aesthetic of the headphone is elegant, not flashy.

-We like to pair the AEON 2 with a Silver Dragon Premium Cable to support upper-end detail and clarity.
+We like to pair the AEON 2 with a Silver Dragon Premium Cable to support top-end resolution and clarity.

 Wireless Headphones Provide Freedom